neiliux/Rune.API/README.md

 ### Hitting Endpoints

 The only things you can hit without a jwt are /auth and creating a new user.
+If you are sending data, you must set the `Content-Type` header.

 ```
 GET /collections/sam